jounilammi/GameScoresAPI/README.md

 python client.py

 ## Database
-The API uses a SQLite database that it runs with Flask-SQLAlchemy==2.3.2.
-You
+The API uses a SQLite database that it runs with Flask-SQLAlchemy 2.3.2.
 ### How to populate the database
 Open a Python3 prompt.
 Enter the following commands: